quimbp/cosmo/README.md

 # COSMO

-Fortran libraries and tools used for te COSMO project (CTM2016-79474-R, MINECO/FEDER, UE)
+Fortran libraries and tools used in the COSMO project (CTM2016-79474-R, MINECO/FEDER, UE)

 The code has been developped under Centos, using the GNU Fortran (GCC)